bevry-archive/jquery-syntaxhighlighter/README.txt

 - Now uses a local copy of prettify which contains a fix to only prettify something once.
 - Fixed some issues with IE and newlines
 - Set tab width to 4 instead of 8
+- IE does not have nice formatting for line numbers unfortunately so we have an alternate stylesheet

 v1.0.0-beta, August 16, 2010
 - Now uses Google's Prettify instead of Alex's Syntax Highlighter v3.
 There were just too many issues with Alex's and I couldn't fix them all.
 This fixes the IE error for all users.